abidex4yemi/basic_microservice_architecture/README.md

 To get this project up and running locally:

 1. Clone this repo
-2. Make sure you have docker install
+2. Make sure you have `docker` install
-3. Run `docker-compose up -d to start all services`.
+3. Run `docker-compose up -d` to start all services.

 4. Create a `.env` file in the root of the project with the following environment variables: